The Center for Experiential Learning at the

 Quillen College of Medicine

-presents the fifth annual summer camp, Simulated Medicine in Action
+presents the sixth annual summer camp, Simulated Medicine in Action

 for rising high school juniors, seniors, and college freshmen

 on June 4-8 2018

 This one-of-a-kind experience will allow students the opportunity to take on the role of primary healthcare provider as they care for their patients in a setting that closely mimics the emotional and physical characteristics of a hospital or clinic.

 This week-long camp will emphasize the following aspects of healthcare:

 |Assessing Vital Signs||Process of Diagnosis|

 |Simulated Patient Visits||CPR and Trauma|